sdondley/Dist-Zilla-for-Beginners/tutorial8.md

 your distribution, but let's say a few words about what was added to your work area, or **"source tree,"** as it is more commonly referred to as.

-If you run `ls -a` in the root of your workarea, you'll see a `.build` directory.
+If you run `ls -a` in the root of your source tree, you'll see a `.build` directory.
 This directory is not very interesting for you except for the `latest` symbolic link in there which points to any failed test results.
 The `.build` directory is removed for you when you do `dzil clean`.

-The only other thing to note for the sake of being complete is the addition of the `READM.mkdn` file which we already covered in a previous tutorial.
+The only other thing to note for the sake of completeness is the addition of the `READM.mkdn` file which we already covered in a previous tutorial.

 So now let's talk about the distribution itself.